Types of Internships

 - All students must register and pay a fee for their internship credit through COPACE (The College of Professional and Continuing Education).

 - COPACE offers two summer sessions.
 Students must submit their application materials according to the internship office deadlines.
 These deadlines are based on one week prior to the add/drop date for each summer session.

 *** DUE TO STRINGENT INS REGULATIONS, ALL INTERNATIONAL STUDENTS MUST COMPLETE THEIR INTERNSHIP APPLICATION MATERIALS PRIOR TO THE FIRST DAY OF THEIR INTERNSHIP EXPERIENCE. ***

 Please meet with staff from the International Students and Scholars Office when planning to do any internship in the United States to ensure that the necessary immigration paperwork is completed.

 Summer internship planning should take place during the academic year to ensure you will have a full-time faculty member willing to sponsor you and have ample time to prepare your internship application.

 Thanks to the generosity of the Theodore Barth Foundation, Career Services is able to offer Clark undergraduate students a $2500 stipend (6 total awards) to support unpaid, summer internships in the nonprofit sector.

-This funded internship opportunity is open to Clark Undergraduate First Years, Sophomores, Juniors and Seniors graduating in December 2013 who plan to complete an unpaid summer internship within a non-profit organization.
-Students awarded the Barth Internship Award will be required to participate in an internship student panel, or poster presentation, during the academic year.
+This funded internship opportunity is open to Clark Undergraduate First Years, Sophomores, Juniors and Seniors graduating in December 2016 who plan to complete an unpaid summer internship at a non-profit organization.
+Students awarded Barth Internship funding will be required to participate in an internship student panel or poster presentation during the academic year.